Raymond Wardingley: Career

 Per his official biography, Wardingley enlisted in the United States Air Force in 1955 at age 20, but was given a medical discharge two years later, in 1957, after an eardrum was injured in an accident.

 Wardingley worked numerous jobs, including taxi and limousine driver, a taxi dispatcher, steel mill worker, stagehand at movie studios in California, a motion picture extra, as well as an actor in commercials.
 Wardingley also performed as a part-time clown under the name "Spanky the Clown", a fact which attracted attention during his later turn as the Republican Party's Chicago mayoral nominee.
 He sometimes performed as Spanky the Clown at Chicago Sting games.
 He also would sometimes fill-in at their games as their mascot Stanley Sting.
 He created Spanky the Clown to entertain children with cancer at St. Jude Children's Research Hospital.

 He also performed as Spanky the Clown to raise money for St. Jude and other causes.
 During his 1979 Republican mayoral primary campaign, he performed as Spanky the Clown to raise money for St. Jude Children's Research Hospital.
+He was described by The New York Times in 1979 as a "part-time taxi driver who is a professional clown".
 By the time of his 1995 mayoral campaign, he had retired from clowning.

 Wardingley managed his local neighborhood watch from 1989 to 1995.

 Political career

-Wardingley has been a perennial candidate.
-He has never been elected to any of the numerous offices he has sought.
+Wardingley was a perennial candidate.
+He was never elected to any of the numerous offices he sought.

+Politically, he identified himself as a Reagan Republican.
 Wardingley co-founded the Coalition for Restoring Social Standards (C.R.O.S.S.).

-Since 2005, he has been a member of the Illinois Right Coalition.
+From 2005, he was a member of the Illinois Right Coalition.

-In 2004, Warringley launched an effort to try and persuade Cardinal Francis George to excommunicate Chicago mayor Richard M. Daley, after Daley publicly supported same-sex marriage.
+In 2004, Wardingley launched an effort to try and persuade Cardinal Francis George to excommunicate Chicago mayor Richard M. Daley, after Daley publicly supported same-sex marriage.

-Politically, he has identified himself as a Reagan Republican in the past.